We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 • borough

-Proportion of jobs in London workplaces paying below London Living Wage by industry (2022)
+Proportion of jobs paying below London Living Wage by industry (2024)

-Proportion of jobs in London workplaces paying below London Living Wage by occupation (2022)
+Proportion of jobs paying below London Living Wage by occupation (2024)

-Nevertheless, because of the large number of jobs in inner London, a high share of all low-paid jobs in the capital are concentrated there.
-For instance, 8% of low-paid jobs in London are in Westminster, the borough with the highest share, followed by Southwark, Hillingdon and Brent each with 4% shares.
+Nevertheless, because of the large number of jobs in Inner London, a high share of all low-paid jobs in the capital are concentrated there.
+For instance, 8.4% of low-paid jobs in London are in Westminster, the borough with the highest share, followed by the City of London (6.7%).

 London Living Wage